 What are Porter’s Five Forces?

-Porter’s Five Forces Framework is a tool for analyzing competition of business.
+Porter’s Five Forces Framework is a tool for analyzing competition of a business.
 A good businessman, therefore, has to understand concepts in business before applying them successfully.
 That is why a good understanding of concepts and theories is important for an effective and easier administration of your business.

 In this article, we are going to have a deep insight into Porter’s five forces.
 What is Porter’s five forces?
 Well, this is a model upon which an industry’s weaknesses and strengths are gauged.
 It has been used by business analysts to identify an industry’s formation and help investors to identify possible industries where they can invest.
 It is a perfect tool to measure the intensity of competitiveness in the industry.